nrootconauto/HolyCC2/README.md

 # HolyCC2
 ## Welcome
 This is a holyC compiler on a mission to keep the line-count down.
-Its goal is to compile TempleOS and its programs on linux ,**and** to also be an educational compiler designed to show how compilers are made.
-Now,
+Its goal is to compile TempleOS and its programs on linux ,**and** to also be an educational compiler designed to show how compilers are made. **This compiler caches,meaning it only recompiles the functions that change** Now,

 ## Usage
 ```